microsoft/machine-learning-collection/README.md

 ### Security
 - [counterfit](https://github.com/Azure/counterfit) - a CLI that provides a generic automation layer for assessing the security of ML models.
+- [Federated Learning Simulation Framework](https://github.com/microsoft/fl-simulation) - a flexible framework for running experiments with PyTorch models in a simulated Federated Learning (FL) environment.

 ### Windows